ABOUT Kaimai® Rifle Suppressors

 In April 2016 SILENZ Suppressors merged to become part of D.F.
 Maisey Gunsmithing & Firearm Accessories in Tauranga, to be a valuable addition to the line-up of other high-quality firearm-related products manufactured there.

-From July 2017 SILENZ has re-branded to Kaimai® Rifle Suppressors, and this is complementary to the new range of Kaimai Custom rifles produced by D.F.
+From May 2017 SILENZ has re-branded to KAIMAI® Rifle Suppressors, and this is complementary to the new Kaimai MPR suppressed custom rifles produced by D.F.
 Maisey Gunsmithing ( www.kaimairifle.co.nz ).
 The re-branding acknowledges our geographical location, and recognises the significance of the ranges to our local hunting history.

 Suppressors will not reduce the mechanical noise of a firearm, and it will not reduce the supersonic crack of the bullet (if travelling through the air faster than the speed of sound – @ 330mls, or @ 1080fps).